az1z1ally/Django-101/doc.md

 - Django provides tools and configurations to manage and serve static files efficiently.

-- The STATIC_URL and STATICFILES_DIRS settings in settings.py help in defining how and where static files are stored and served.
+- The STATIC_URL, STATICFILES_DIRS and STATIC_ROOT settings in settings.py help in defining how and where static files are stored and served.

 - During development, the django.contrib.staticfiles app makes it easy to serve static files locally.
 In production, these files are typically served by a web server or CDN (Content Delivery Network).

+`In settings.py`
+URL to use when referring to static files
+`STATIC_URL = 'static/'`

+Directories where Django will look for static files `STATICFILES_DIRS = [
+  BASE_DIR / 'static',
+]
+`
+Directory where collected static files will be stored `STATIC_ROOT = BASE_DIR / 'staticfiles'`